Restaurant Managers: Here’s How to Prevent Slips, Trips, and Falls in the Kitchen

 • Presence of electrical cords or cables

-• Moisture from rain, hail, snow, ice, or frost
+• Tracked-in moisture from rain, hail, snow, ice, or frost

 • Wet leaves or other plant matter